digitalcredentials/dcc-members-oidf/README.md

 - Launch webservice: `npm run webservice`
 - Test endpoint: `curl -X GET http://localhost:3000/test1`

+## Ancillary scripts

+- Generate a sample set of ECDSA private and public keys: `./scripts/generate_ecdsa_keys.sh`
+- Check to see if a sample set of ECDSA private and public keys are valid: `python3 ./test.py privatekey x y`

 ## How to push the latest SQLite database to AWS:

 TODO